 include with the Form A, all additional documents required by this Guideline (e.g., proof of regulatory approval, letter designating Authorized Representative, additional information justifying request), except where such documents have already been sent to and received by the CNA (i.e., “signature on file.”)

 Code Applicants and Holders may submit Canadian Non-Geographic NXX Code Forms to the CNA via e-mail, facsimile or mail.
 E-mail applications are preferred to facilitate the administration of Code requests.
-The e-mail address of the Code Administrator is NonCOCodeApps@leidos.ca.
+The e-mail address of the Code Administrator isNonCOCodeApps@cnac.ca.
 It is also available from the CNA website at www.cnac.ca.

 Code Applicants shall submit a separate Canadian Non-Geographic NXX Code Request / Return / Information Change and NXX Forecast Form for each Code assignment or reservation request for a Non-Geographic NXX Code.